react nextjs accessibility patterns

 </div>

 Debugging Workflow: Run axe-core via browser extension or CLI.
 Verify that aria-controls values exactly match panel id attributes.
-In VoiceOver/NVDA, navigate to the tablist and confirm the screen reader announces "Tab 1 of 3" and reads the selected state correctly.
+In VoiceOver/NVDA, navigate to the tablist and confirm the screen reader announces "Tab 1" and reads the selected state correctly.
 When evaluating whether to build custom or integrate Accessible Component Libraries in React, validate that your baseline architecture passes these role-exposure checks before adding business logic.

 Keyboard Navigation & Focus Management